Posted by Shirley L. on March 25, 2018

 As vaping becomes more widespread, it is very important for every vaper to practice good vape battery safety.
 Learn about vape battery safety and explore our guide to tentative battery care.
 Vape batteries are used in box mods, vape starter kits, and a bunch of other vape mods.
-If you are new to vaping or have any specific vape battery questions, feel free to contact us any time.
+If you are new to vaping or have any specific vape battery questions, feel free to contact us any time or contact your local vape shops for in person help.